1337block/SCMS/README.md

 * During the Add Product to distributor first they Request NIKE to add their product after Approve by NIKE it can available to Distributor.
 * So NIKE has full wrights to REJECT ADD PRODUCT TO DISTRIBUTOR.
-* after Approve from NIKE after that product will be available for SELLER.
+* After Approve from NIKE, this product will be available for SELLER.
+Otherwise not and it will show Distributor Rejected Products List.

 ##### ADD PRODUCT TO SELLER:

-* OK !! after approve from NIKE product is now available for SELLER.
+* OK !! after approve from NIKE, Distributor has this product and now it will available for SELLER.
 * Now SELLER  can add this product by sending a request to DISTRIBUTOR.
 * So as NIKE, DISTRIBUTOR has wrights to REJECT TO ADD PRODUCT FOR SELLER.
 If it is approve then it will available in SELLER product list.
+Otherwise same as Distributor it will show in Seller Rejected Product List.
 ___
 # DEVELOPMENT ENVIRONMENT
 ##### NOTE:
-WE made this Product only for HYPERLEDGER-COMPOSER
+WE made this Product only for HYPERLEDGER-COMPOSER.

 ### Installation of pre-reqs
 ```sh